Link between thermodynamic correlation signatures and superconductivity in twisted trilayer graphene

 The same signatures of strong correlations are commonly found in other twisted graphene multilayers~\cite{park2021tunable,hao2021electric,liu2022isospin,cao2021pauli,zhang2022promotion,park2022robust,uri2023superconductivity,pierce2025tunable,chen2020tunable, zhang2021correlated}.
 These structures both expand the accessible parameter space and enable further modification of the electronic structure by the interference between multiple moiré patterns, providing new opportunities to probe strongly correlated phenomena with enhanced tunability.
 The simplest example is twisted trilayer graphene (TTG): three graphene sheets with two independent interlayer twist angles $\theta_{12}$ and $\theta_{23}$ (here we assume $|\theta_{12}| \le |\theta_{23}|$ without loss of generality).
 Calculations predict that TTG hosts a ``magic continuum" of angle combinations exhibiting flat bands~\cite{zhu2020twisted, yang2024multi,foo2024extended,popov2023magic}.
 Along this continuum, the resulting correlated phenomena depend sensitively on the magnitude and relative sign (helical vs. alternating) of the twist angles.
 Aside from work on mirror-symmetric magic-angle twisted trilayer graphene (MATTG; $\theta_{12} =- \theta_{23} \approx 1.55^\circ$)~\cite{park2021tunable,hao2021electric,liu2022isospin,cao2021pauli,banerjee2025superfluid,tanaka2025superfluid,pierce2025tunable,xie2025strong,turkel2022orderly,kim2022evidence,kim2023imaging,shen2023dirac}, only a handful of studies have explored other twist angle combinations along the magic continuum~\cite{uri2023superconductivity,hoke2024uncovering,xia2025topological,hoke2024imaging}.
 The broader TTG phase diagram offers opportunities to probe how varying twist angles and layer numbers influence signatures of correlations---revealing whether the same generic features persist and any correspondence between them.

 Here, we report local thermodynamic and charge transport measurements within a TTG sample that lies near the magic continuum with mismatched twist angles $\theta_{12}/\theta_{23} \approx 1/3$ (Fig.~\ref{fig:fig1}\textbf{a}).
-Electronic compressibility measurements with a single-electron transistor (SET) microscope show correlated insulators and a sawtooth in compressibility which are maximized at different interlayer twists for the conduction and valence bands.
-Transport measurements in the same region reveal robust superconducting phases with an $e$-$h$ asymmetry in the critical temperature that closely mirrors the strength of the sawtooth in inverse compressibility, but not the correlated insulators.
+Electronic compressibility measurements with a single-electron transistor (SET) microscope show correlated insulators and oscillations in the compressibility that are maximized at different interlayer twists for the conduction and valence bands.
+Transport measurements in the same region reveal robust superconducting phases with an $e$-$h$ asymmetry in the critical temperature that closely mirrors the strength of the compressibility oscillations, but not the correlated insulators.
 Our work provides a direct comparison of thermodynamic and transport signatures, including their joint evolution with twist angle, while avoiding confounding factors inherent in cross-device studies.
 We shed new light on the relationship between superconductivity and other correlation effects, simultaneously clarifying which structural and electronic parameters dominate electronic behavior in twisted graphene multilayers.